amanchadha/coursera-ai-for-medicine-specialization/README.md

 ## Credits

 This repo contains my work for this specialization.
-All the code base, quiz questions, screenshot, and images, are taken from, unless specified, [AI for Medicine Specialization](https://www.coursera.org/specializations/ai-for-medicine).
+The code base, quiz questions, screenshot, and images, are taken from, unless specified otherwise, [AI for Medicine Specialization](https://www.coursera.org/specializations/ai-for-medicine).

 ## Programming Assignments